Nitecore MH12S Tactical Flashlight Review

 Versions

 There are a bunch of different lights under the “MH” name.
-The MH12 also has the MH12 V2, MH12 GTS and likely many others.
-But of this specific light there are no versions or options.
+The MH12 also has the MH12 V2, MH12 GTS, and likely many others.
+But in this specific light there are no versions or options.

 Price